Hwapo

 Credits

-Buchla 100, Buchla 200, Serge and Erica SYNTRX synthesizers and AKG BX20 spring reverb recorded at EMS (Elektronmusikstudion), Stockholm, September 2023 and October 2024.
+Buchla 200 synthesizer, AKG BX20 spring reverb and GRM Tools recorded at EMS (Elektronmusikstudion), Stockholm, September 2023.

 Written and recorded by Wil Bolton